1/4poundrendered duck or goose fat(start with it frozen)

 Put the mixture into the sausage stuffer, which you've been keeping in the fridge.
 Put the stuffer, now filled with your sausage, back into the fridge as you clean up.
 Take the stuffer out and stuff your casings.

 Tie off links at whatever interval you want; I used hog casings here, and I made the links about 5-6 inches each.
+(This video shows how I make links.)
 It is important to tie off your links with kitchen string, even if you normally twist off your links.
 The string prevents the links from unraveling when you poach them.

 When all the links are tied, hang in a cool place while you get a big pot of water hot.
 As the water is heating, prick any air bubbles in the links with a pin or needle that you've sterilized in the stovetop's flame.
 When the water reaches 170 to 175°F -- this is below a simmer -- gently put the sausages in and poach for 25 minutes.
 Be careful to not let the water temperature get past 178°F, or the links can burst.

 As the links are poaching, get an ice water bath ready.
 When 25 minutes are up, shock the sausages in ice water for 5 minutes.

 Smoke over oak, applewood, etc. for 3-5 hours.
 It is important that your smoker be as cool as possible.
 I turn my Bradley smoker on, but leave the heater off.
 Once the links are smoked, let them cool on a rack for a couple hours, and then overnight in the fridge before you seal and freeze them.
 They will last 7-10 days in the fridge or indefinitely once sealed and frozen.